IvanSavch/TeachMeSkills_C26_Lesson_6_HW/README.md

 Place all these objects into an array.
 Loop through the array with a for-each loop and output information to the console.

+Addditional task:

+Additional task 1.

+The user makes a deposit in average rubles for a period of several years at 10% per annum.
+(every year the size of his contribution increases by 10%.
+This money is added to deposit amount, and there will also be interest on them next year).
+Write a bank program that accepts arguments after a year and returns.
+The amount that will be in the user's account.